-The site has a stand of mature, planted, endemic and non-locally indigenous or exotic evergreen and deciduous taxa within the current proposal.
-The proposed design requires the retention and protection of five (5) specimens within the road reserves and adjacent neighbouring properties as they are considered significant for their contribution as landscape elements to the property and the retention of these trees allows them as components of the current curtilage to be transferred to the new proposal, maintaining elements of a continuous landscape, providing a more harmonious integration and transition of the use of the land.
-The other six (6) specimens located within the site were within the proposed building envelope and are not able to be retained.
+The site has a stand of young and mature, remnant and planted endemic and non-locally indigenous or exotic evergreen trees and palms within the current proposal.
+The proposed design requires the retention and protection of thirteen (13) specimens within the site as they are considered significant for their contribution as landscape elements to the property and the retention of these trees allows them as components of the current curtilage to be transferred to the new proposal, maintaining elements of a continuous landscape, providing a more harmonious integration and transition of the use of the land.
+The other specimens located within the site were within the proposed building footprint and are not able to be retained.
 They are recommended for removal and replacement with super advanced specimens in 75 or 100 litre bags size stock within more appropriate positions within the development.
 Replacement of these specimens needs to be mindful of their spatial requirements to allow them to grow to maturity and not be impeded by the built structure.